 Exclusions

 We recruited a sample of 1,139 adults living in Queensland, a large Australian state, from a commercial provider, Pure Profile.
-Responses were excluded from analyses if participants failed two instructed-response attention checks (n = 124), provided nonsensical responses to an open-ended survey item (n = 11), asked to withdraw their data after the survey debrief (n = 37), or completed the survey in less than three standard deviations from the mean completion time (n = 0).
+Responses were excluded from analyses if participants failed two instructed-response attention checks (n = 124), provided nonsensical responses to an open-ended survey item (n = 11), asked to withdraw their data after the survey debrief (n = 37), completed the survey in less than three standard deviations from the mean completion time (n = 0), or were identified as duplicates (n = 6).
+The final sample was N = 960.

 Statistical Tools and Packages